Frequently Asked Questions

 Does the Network have an Advisory Board?

 The Network is guided by an Advisory Board composed of representatives from CSU campuses who serve in a variety of roles.
 The Advisory Board meets two times a year to provide oversight and direction for all Network activities.
-A current list of Advisory Board members is available here.
+A current list of Advisory Board members is available on our Advisory Board page.